tidymodels/tidymodels.org/learn/statistics/survival-metrics/index.html.md

 :::

 We'll need a model to illustrate the code and concepts.
-Let's fit a basic proportional hazards model to the training set.
+Let's fit a basic Weibull model to the training set.
 We'll do a little bit of work on some of the predictors that have many possible levels using a recipe:

 ::: {.cell layout-align="center"}